Akirane/XIVHotbar/README.md

 4. This addon recognizes the abilities **light arts** and **dark arts**, when you activate one of them and you have a table called `xivhotbar_keybinds_job['Light Arts']` you can update the hotbars with new actions.
 Look at `data/Akirane/WHM.lua` for example.

+## Known issues

+If the spells are spelled incorrectly, the ui.lua file will spam an error in the console.
+If you get this error, check if the spells in your .lua are spelled out correctly.
+For spells with the character `'` in them you need to add a backslash to escape the character like this: `\'`.

+## What's next

+- Reimplementating the add/move/remove action feature, but this time for lua files instead.
+At the moment the player.lua file has a function called `debug(args)` this function is a prototype of the reimplementation, but is very limited right now.
+If you want to play around with it you can do so by changing the local variable `debug` from false to true.

 ## Getting started